Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Approximate Solution of the Commutator Equation

-Before we establish \eqref{eq: expression for fi}, let us proceed to two sanity checks.
-First, since $2(i-1)$ factors have been contracted, the polynomial is homogeneous of degree $d_i$ as it should be, see~\eqref{eq: di}.
+Before proceeding to the proof of that proposition, let us make a few comments.
+First, the expressions (\ref{eq: expression for fi},\ref{eq: expression for ui}) are compatible with the general form \eqref{eq: expansion f i and u i}, though it may not be obvious to deduce the value of the coefficients $f^{(i)}(k,\sigma)$ and $u^{(i)}(k,\sigma)$ featuring in \eqref{eq: expansion f i and u i} (but we will not need them).
+Indeed, since $2(i-1)$ factors have been contracted in each term, the polynomial is homogeneous of degree $d_i$.
 Second, and similarly, the contractions induce cancellations also in the denominators, so that $\Delta(k'_1,\dots,k'_m,\sigma'_1,\dots,\sigma'_m)$ are linear combinations involving only $d_m$ eigenfrequencies.
+Third, the condition $(k,\sigma)\in\mathcal R$ ensures that all denominators are almost surely non-zero.